 Money Market Funds

 Money market funds are subject to comprehensive regulation under the federal securities laws, primarily Rule 2a-7 under the Investment Company Act of 1940, as amended (the “Investment Company Act”).
-The Securities and Exchange Commission (SEC) has, over a period of more than thirty-five years, developed and refined a complex regulatory scheme designed to limit a money market fund’s underlying portfolio risk and impose strict operational and procedural requirements.
+The Securities and Exchange Commission (SEC) has, over a period of approximately forty years, developed and refined a complex regulatory scheme designed to limit a money market fund’s underlying portfolio risk and impose strict operational and procedural requirements.
 Money market funds are also subject to specific disclosure, advertising and reporting rules that differ from those that apply to other registered investment companies.

 For more information, please visit the Practising Law Institute's website.